 Concurrent infection with more than one Plasmodium species is uncommon but can occur.

-P. knowlesi is an emerging pathogen in Southeast Asia, particularly in Malaysia.
+P. knowlesi is a pathogen in Southeast Asia, particularly in Malaysia.
 Macaque monkeys are the primary hosts.
 P. knowlesi is usually acquired by people living or working near or in forests.

 The basic elements of the life cycle are the same for all Plasmodium species.
 Transmission begins when a female Anopheles mosquito feeds on a person with malaria and ingests blood containing gametocytes.